RedLotusIV/RedLotusIV/README.md

 ## 🌟 Notable Projects

-### N-Queens Solver
-- Designed and implemented an efficient backtracking algorithm for the N-Queens problem.
-- Highlights proficiency in recursion, state management, and algorithmic optimization.
-- Solves placement challenges on N x N chessboards with precision and efficiency.

-### supLib - Personal C Utility Library
-- Comprehensive library inspired by 42 school projects.
-- Features custom implementations of essential functions such as `libft`, `GNL`, and `ft_printf`.
-- Demonstrates mastery of C programming principles and attention to detail.

 ### SDL RayTracer
 - Built a RayTracer from scratch using SDL and GLM for mathematical operations.
 - Implements realistic lighting, shadows, and reflections to render 3D scenes.